moethu/webg3n/README.md

 On the other hand it shifts the bottleneck from the client's rendering capabilites to the bandwith.

+## Image Streaming Approaches

+This project has various branches to investigate different streaming approaches:

+- The default branch `master` streams base64 encoded image contents.
+This works very fast and has very little delay.
+- The `binary-image-transfer` branch streams binary image content (uint8Array).
+Slightly less data to transfer but adds some delay.
+- The `video-jmux` branch streams H264 encoded video stream to a video tag (also as uint8Array) using [jmuxer](https://github.com/samirkumardas/jmuxer).
+Image transitions are very smooth but this also adds some delay.

 ## Dependencies and Installation

 ### Docker